 You should be able to attend all or most rehearsals, including ALL technical rehearsals and performances, including post-show strike.
 Please check the calendar to look at the full schedule of rehearsals with times, by show.

 There's a place on the audition form to indicate which shows you'd like to be considered for based on your interest and availability.
 From there, we consider your strengths and the needs of the shows across the season.
+It's our job to put people in the places we feel they will have the most success.

 - A completed and signed hard-copy of the audition form.
-This include information like a photo release (so we have permission to take photos of you in the shows) and other legal requirements.
+This includes information like a photo release (so we have permission to take photos of you in the shows) and other legal requirements.
 You can download the required form here or at the top of this page.
 You can also bring a parent/guardian with you and fill it out the day of auditions.

 - Your music for the pianist, clearly marked with the place to “start” and “stop” playing.